-s each crop was harvested throughout the growing season, the yield was recorded from plants in each of the different treatments; crops were then included in the farm’s Medicinal Herb Community Support Agriculature (CSA) shares.
+As each crop was harvested throughout the growing season, the yield was recorded from plants in each of the different treatments; crops were then included in the farm’s Medicinal Herb Community Support Agriculature (CSA) shares.
 After data analysis, no crops in the IMO or commercial inoculant treatments had statistically significant improvements in crop yield compared to the control treatment.
-We also looked at the total inter-species crop yield from each bed, to see if there was any possible benefit from the ommon mycorrhizal etwork. he CMN concept has shown that fungi will share nutrients between different species of plants, such as one showing nutrient flow between a Douglas Fir, a Paper Birch and a Western Red Cedar.
+We also looked at the total inter-species crop yield from each bed, to see if there was any possible benefit from the common mycorrhizal network.
+The CMN concept has shown that fungi will share nutrients between different species of plants, such as one study showing nutrient flow between a Douglas Fir, a Paper Birch and a Western Red Cedar.
 However, there was also no statistically significant increase in inter-species crop yield.

-Ultimately, this researcher concluded the environment created in th field trial did not meet the conditions necessary to support the mycorrhizal fungi and ultimately the benefits to crops as measured by yield.
+Ultimately, this researcher concluded the environment created in the field trial did not meet the conditions necessary to support the mycorrhizal fungi and ultimately the benefits to crops as measured by yield.
 Regenerative agriculture theory presents us with three key components to have more effective sustainable agriculture systems: cover cropping, crop diversity and low or no-till practices, all of which have numerous benefits including the promotion of soil life.
 This particular field design only incorporated crop diversity, as there was no prior cover cropping and the design method incorporated significant prior soil disturbance.
-Other research strongly suggests that maximum benefits are achieved by the inoculation of plants at the time of seeding (germination) as opposed to at the time of transplantation as in this study.
+Other research strongly suggests that maximum benefits are achieved by the inoculation of plants at the time of seeding (germination) as opposed to at the time of transplantation, as done in this study.
 It is also very important to acknowledge that these findings are set within the specific conditions of one farm in one season, with numerous situational, geographic and weather related influences.
 Just one example would be the potential impact of precipitation in the month of July; July is historically the driest month in Connecticut but according to NOAA data, in July 2017, Connecticut had twice the monthly average rainfall.
 There is strong evidence from prior peer-reviewed research that the benefits of mycorrhizal symbiosis may be most prominent during mild to moderate drought conditions, the opposite of what this growing season presented.

 For the concurrent research on disease resistance, additional Sweet Basil plants in each treatment protocol were monitored weekly for signs of Basil Downy Mildew based on percentage of leaf area with sporulation.
 There was a delay in infection in Basil plants inoculated with the Indigenous Microorganisms treatment (please see graph), which is a potentially promising finding worth further investigation.
-Even more exciting were two Basil plants in the IMO treatment protocol that were infected with Basil Downy Mildew (which typically has 100% crop loss), but then made a significant recovery with new healthy leaf growth. his finding may be an indication of systemic acquired resistance.
-This resistance is when a plant is able to develop an immune response or resistance after exposure to a pathogen, in this case because of the mycorrhizal symbiosis.
-Plants growing as part of a healthy ecosystem that includes mycorrhizal fungi have improved access to the diversity of metabolites and are pathogens.
-Remarkably, plants can down-grade their immune systems to allow for beneficial symbiotic relationships, which later can protect thefrom other pathogens.
+Even more exciting were two Basil plants in the IMO treatment protocol that were infected with Basil Downy Mildew (which typically has 100% crop loss), but then made a significant recovery with new healthy leaf growth.
+This finding may be an indication of systemic acquired resistance, though such a conclusion is beyond the scope of this study.
+This resistance is when a plant is able to develop an immune response or resistance after exposure to a pathogen, in this case because of the benefits of mycorrhizal symbiosis.
+Plants growing as part of a healthy ecosystem that includes mycorrhizal fungi have improved access to the diversity of metabolites and are better equipped to combat pathogens.
+Remarkably, plants can down-grade their immune systems to allow for beneficial symbiotic relationships, which later can protect them from other pathogens.